AmayaGS/BioX-CPath/README.md

 ```bash
 python main.py --preprocess --input_directory path/to/slides --directory path/to/output --dataset_name dataset_name
 ```
-`--preprocess` will create 5 new folders: results, dictionaries, masks, contours.
+`--preprocess` will create 4 new folders: output, dictionaries, masks, contours.

 - `masks` contains all the downsampled binary masks obtained during tissue segmentation.

 - `Contours` contain downsampled WSIs with mask contours drawn on thumbnails of the WSIs as a sanity check.
 You can easily check you're segmenting the right thing and that there's no issues with the WSIs themselves.

-- `results` contains the patches folder, containing all the extracted patches, as well as the `extracted_patches.csv` file which contains all the patient_IDs, filenames, coordinates and locations on disk of the patches extracted during the tissue segmentation step.
+- `output` contains the patches folder, containing all the extracted patches, as well as the `extracted_patches.csv` file which contains all the patient_IDs, filenames, coordinates and locations on disk of the patches extracted during the tissue segmentation step.

 - `dictionaries` contains pickled dictionaries of the embedded feature vectors, graphs with random walk positional encodings for each patient.